Motilal Banarsidass: History

-In 1992, Shantilal Jain was awarded the Padma Shri by the Govt. of India, the first ever Padma award for outstanding community service through publishing.
+In 1992, Shantilal Jain was awarded the Padma Shri by the government of India, the first ever Padma award for outstanding community service through publishing.
 Today Shantilal's eldest son Narendra Prakash Jain, widely known as 'Prakash' and his four brothers and their sons, along with their mother, Leela Jain, who is the company's Chairperson, run the business.

 In 2003, the company celebrated its centenary at a function in Chennai, where Kanchi Sankaracharya, Jayendra Saraswathi, honoured three Sanskrit scholars: R. Balasubramaniam, B.M.K.
 Sharma and K.V.
 Sharma.
 At a function held at Bangalore, Governor of Karnataka, T.N.
 Chaturvedi, felicitated centenarian Sudhakar Chaturvedi, S.M.S.
 Chari, and B.K.
-Krishnamurthy of Hyderabad for their contribution to Indology, and eminent astrologer B.V.
+Krishnamurthy of Hyderabad for their contribution to Indology, and astrologer B.V.
 Raman was honoured posthumously.

 Shops

-Its main office in New Delhi is at A-44, Naraina Industrial Area, Phase-1, New Delhi - 110028.
+Its main office in New Delhi is at 41-UA Bungalow Road, Jawahar Nagar, Delhi-110007.
 It houses Indological literature of around 30,000 titles.